Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 Next, let's stub out the login workflow.

-Define a variable with a value of the User JWT that was created earlier and set the value to the `USER_JWT` that was generated earlier.
+Define a constant with a value of the User JWT that was created earlier and set the value to the `USER_JWT` that was generated earlier.
 Create a `CONVERSATION_ID` with the value of the Conversation ID that was created earlier to indicate the conversation we're going to be using.

-Also, create a variable called `conversation` that will eventually reference the conversation object.
+Lastly we'll create a class called `ChatApp` that creates some instance variables selecting our HTML elements for use later and stub out the functions we'll be creating.

 ```html
 <script>